 The law won’t allow Carol to testify that her jaw was fractured.
 That’s hearsay evidence because she got that information from an emergency room physician.
 However, she can testify to experiencing bruising and pain after being hit.
 Either the emergency room doctor or her own doctor would be required to testify and establish the fracture and prognosis.

 A criminal court certainly has authority to order restitution in a battery case when the victim required medical treatment, but that doesn’t fully compensate a person who suffered serious injuries as a result of a battery.
 Common compensatory damages in a civil court include:

 - Funeral and burial expenses in the event of a wrongful death

 If the burden of proof is met in a civil battery case, it’s also possible that punitive damages could be awarded due to the intentional nature of the act.
-If you were injured by someone, seek the professional legal guidance of an experienced professional such as the Personal Injury Lawyer Las Vegas, NV locals trust.
+If you were injured by someone, seek the professional legal guidance of an experienced professional such as the Personal Injury Attorney locals trust.